 We create estate plans that are tailored to your personal and financial needs.
 We understand the legal and tax issues, but also the emotional and complex family dynamics that are often associated with this process.
 Illness, incapacity and death can be difficult to discuss.
 We guide you with clarity and compassion – with empathy – throughout your estate planning journey.

-Estate planning involves the transfer of someone's assets (e.g. property, money) when they die, as well as a variety of other personal matters.
-Wills, estates, trusts and power of attorneys are all common tools used in estate planning.
+Estate planning involves anticipating and planning for the transfer of assets (e.g. property and money) when a person dies, as well as a variety of other personal matters.
+Things to think about on your estate planning journey include:

 An estate is the property that a person owns or has a legal interest in.
 The term is often used to describe the assets and liabilities left by a person after death.

 A Will is a written document that sets out wishes about how an estate should be taken care of and distributed after death.
 It takes effect when the person dies and has specific legal requirements in order to be valid.

 Your Will is the easiest and most effective way to tell others how you want your property and possessions – your estate – to be distributed.
 Even if you don't have much money or property, it's still a good idea to have a Will so you can name an executor and guardian for your children, to protect your children and make it clear who you want making decisions after you die.

 In addition, there are many opportunities for income and probate tax planning that are simply not available to you if you do not have a Will.